chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

     - the splits will be repeated with random samples
 - perform a cross-validation to avoid overfitting

 Since we are going to do these steps with our real models, they will be used with our reference too.
-The complete setup is:
+The results for the dummy classifier:

         Metric      |    Mean    |  Std Dev
     ----------------------------------------